investindex/Advanced/README.md

 20% [VT](https://investor.vanguard.com/investment-products/etfs/profile/vt) + 16% [DFSV](https://us.dimensional.com/etfs/dfsv/us-small-cap-value-etf) + 7% [RFV](https://www.invesco.com/us/financial-products/etfs/product-detail?audienceType=Investor&ticker=RFV) + 10% [AVLV](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-us-large-cap-value-etf.html) + 10% [DISV](https://us.dimensional.com/etfs/disv/international-small-cap-value-etf) + 9% [DFIV](https://us.dimensional.com/etfs/dfiv/international-value-etf) + 10% [DFEV](https://us.dimensional.com/etfs/dfev/emerging-markets-value-etf) + 10% [QVAL](https://etfsite.alphaarchitect.com/qval/) + 8% [IVAL](https://etfsite.alphaarchitect.com/ival/)

+&nbsp;

-These portfolios have a strong value tilt and their returns will sometimes deviate greatly from the market (VT).
-In my view, the most disposable fund is RFV if someone wanted to cut only one.
-But it diversifies implementation and has very little [overlap](https://www.etfrc.com/funds/overlap.php) with AVUV, AVLV, and QVAL.
+These portfolios have an acute value tilt and their returns will sometimes deviate greatly from the market (VT).
+In my view, the most disposable fund is RFV, but it diversifies implementation and has very little [overlap](https://www.etfrc.com/funds/overlap.php) with AVUV, AVLV, and QVAL.
 Someone with a large account could invest in Avantis and DFA funds instead of picking only one of them.
 They could split the above allocation to AVUV or DFSV between the two, and do the same with AVDV/DISV, AVIV/DFIV, and AVES/DFEV.
-Note that AVRE and DFAR are not nearly as similar, because AVRE is a global fund and DFAR is a US fund.
+Note that AVRE and DFAR are not as similar as the other pairs, because AVRE is a global fund and DFAR is a US fund.

 &nbsp;